Melissa Lantsman: Career

 As an adolescent, Lantsman volunteered for Conservative Party candidates in local elections.
 During the 2008 Canadian federal election, she was appointed a senior communications advisor, with the party forming a minority government.
 Thereafter, she was appointed director of communications for the Ministry of Foreign Affairs under Ministers Lawrence Cannon and John Baird, serving from 2008 to 2011.
-From 2011 to 2012, she was the director of communications of the Office of the Prime Minister of Canada, and accompanied Prime Minister Stephen Harper on domestic and foreign visits.

-After a brief stint at The Coca-Cola Company as a senior public affairs advisor, Lantsman returned to government as director of communications for the Ministry of Finance under Joe Oliver.
-Following the Harper government's loss of the 2015 Canadian federal election, Lantsman returned to the private sector as a senior director for CIBC Capital Markets.
+After a brief stint at The Coca-Cola Company as a senior public affairs advisor, Lantsman returned to government as director of communications for Minister of Finance Joe Oliver.
+Following the Harper government's loss in the 2015 Canadian federal election, Lantsman returned to the private sector as a senior director for CIBC Capital Markets.

-In 2018, Lantsman served as director of communications for Ontario MPP Caroline Mulroney's candidacy for leadership of the Progressive Conservative Party of Ontario.
-After Mulroney's loss, Lantsman joined the Progressive Conservative Party of Ontario's campaign for the 2018 Ontario general election as its chief spokesperson and war room director.
+In 2018, Lantsman served as director of communications for Ontario MPP Caroline Mulroney's candidacy for leadership of the Ontario PC Party.
+After Mulroney's loss, Lantsman joined the PC's campaign for the 2018 Ontario general election as its chief spokesperson and war room director.
 In this role, she oversaw all press communications and social media releases by the campaign.
-The election resulted in a majority government for the Progressive Conservatives, the first since 2002 after 16 years of Liberal government in Ontario.
+The election resulted in a PC majority government, the first since 1999, after 15 years of Liberal government in Ontario.
 After the election, Lantsman joined Hill+Knowlton Strategies, an international public relations strategy firm, at its Toronto office.
 In 2020, she joined Enterprise Canada, a strategic public relations consultancy, as its vice president for National Public Affairs.
 She relinquished her partnership in Enterprise in 2021 to focus on her political candidacy.
+According to public disclosure records, Lantsman is a director of a Toronto-based Venture Fund focused on investing in early-stage companies that prioritizes women founders.

-Since 2019, Lantsman has appeared on the Canadian Broadcasting Corporation News' Power & Politics as well as CTV's Power Play as a political panelist and has hosted a radio show on CFRB 1010 AM.
+Since 2019, Lantsman has appeared on the CBC News' Power & Politics as well as CTV's Power Play as a political panellist; she has also hosted a radio show on CFRB 1010 AM.
 She has sat on the board of the Canadian Jewish Political Affairs Committee, the Hot Docs Canadian International Documentary Festival, Jewish Addiction Community Services (JACS) and the Michael Garron Hospital in Toronto.